astroumd/lmtoy/docs/webrun.md

 We start from the directory where the project script generator lives, generate run files for this project and submit them to SLURM.
 Note that each (sbatch_lmtoy.sh) command here can only be run when the previous command has finished!
+It would be nice to have a SLURM method that knows how to submit when the previous one finished.

       cd $WORK_LMT/lmtoy_run/lmtoy_$PID
       git pull